 In this post, we will help you how to disable Narrator on Windows 11/10 computer.
 The Narrator is a built-in screen reader app for Windows OS that reads aloud the text visible on your computer screen, describes calendar appointments, reads a document, Start menu items, etc. It is very easy to enable and use Narrator and configure Narrator settings on Windows 11/10 computers.
 But for those who don’t use this screen reader feature and want to disable it temporarily or permanently, this post will help you using a Registry trick.

-The steps to disable Narrator on your Windows 11/10 computer are pretty easy to follow.
-But, as you are going to tweak Windows Registry, it is good to have a Registry backup so that you can restore it if needed.
+The steps to completely disable Narrator on your Windows 11/10 computer arey easy to follow.
+But, as you are going to tweak the Windows Registry, it is good to have a Registry backup so that you can restore it if needed.
 Once it is done, you can follow these steps:

 - Open Windows Registry

 - Click on the Image File Execution Options key

 - Create a Debugger String Value

 - Add 1 in the Value data of Debugger value

 - Press the OK button.